Your browser does not support the HTML5 video element.

 We move on to the 'Beauty' of Iceland, Gullfoss Waterfall.
 Arguably Iceland's most beautiful waterfall, here the water plunges into a deep ravine with tremendous force whilst its mists form colourful rainbows in the sun.

 Close by is the Great Geysir.
 With the claim-to-fame of being the first spouting spring known to Europeans, Geysir has given all such springs their name.
 However, it is the Strokkur, meaning 'The Butter Churn', which is the main attraction these days, due to its impressive 30 metre eruptions every few minutes.

-After some lunch we'll see one of Iceland's tallest waterfalls, Skogafoss.
+Today we'll see one of Iceland's tallest waterfalls, Skogafoss.
 Standing at 62 metres tall it's an impressive sight, and if we are lucky with the light we should spot rainbows in the spray.
-We'll also stop at the Skogar Folk Museum.
-This quaint museum is home to 12,000 artefacts as well as life-size examples of traditional Icelandic houses with turf roofs, a church and school.

 Seljalandsfoss waterfall is almost as tall as Skogafoss and here, weather permitting, we'll have the chance to walk behind the curtain of water!
 The pathway shows off the falls from the front, then circles around the back and emerges on the other side.
 Because of the constant spray the path is always slippy and can be closed in winter when the path freezes over.